debricked/demo/README.md

 2. Navigate to the repository on GitHub.
 3. Go to **Settings** > **Secrets and variables** > **Actions**.
 4. Click **New repository secret**.
-5. Name the secret `DEBRICKED_API_KEY` and paste your Access Token as the value.
+5. Name the secret `DEBRICKED_TOKEN` and paste your Access Token as the value.

 ### 3. Run a scan